 Stands at Miller Park and the Summerfest Grounds also

 Story Hill BKC

 Located on Milwaukee’s west end, Story Hill BKC is a popular choice for breakfast, lunch, or dinner.
 The restaurant features a small wine store and ample seating for dining.
-They also have a great happy hour from Tuesday through Saturday 2 pm-6 pm where you can get $2 off all taps, which includes cocktail taps, and $5 select wine pours.
-The menu at Story Hill BKC is really creative and incorporates lots of locally sourced ingredients, which is certain to please especially when paired with one of their excellent cocktails, wines, or beers.
+The menu at Story Hill BKC is really creative and incorporates lots of locally sourced ingredients, which is certain to please, especially when paired with one of their excellent cocktails, wines, or beers.